bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 ## Generate multi-flavor APKs

-If you have an Android deploy workflow, do the following:
+If you have an Android deploy workflow at hand, do the following:

 1. Insert `Gradle Runner` Step after the Android testing steps. `Android Build` step can only build one variant so if this Step is part of your workflow, then we advise you to replace it with our `Gradle Runner` Step.
 2. Click the `Config` section of the Step.